daidaidais/BeatPad/README.md

 # BeatPad
-Beat Pad like MPCs using Processing (and Surface Pro)
+Beat Pad like MPCs using Processing, Minim and Surface Pro 3 (for touch)